stablekernel/aqueduct/source/docs/http/resource_controller.md

 }
 ```

 In the above, both `timestamp` and `limit` are bound prior to `getCities` being invoked.
 By default, a bound property is optional.
-Adding an `requiredHTTPParameter` annotation changes a property to required.
+Adding an `requiredBinding` annotation changes a property to required.
 If required, any request without the required property fails with a 400 Bad Request status code and none of the operation methods are invoked.

 ## Other ResourceController Behavior